-EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material is material to be omitted.

-AN ACT relating to the protection of children; requiring an investigation of the criminal history of certain persons associated with certain facilities that provide residential services to children; requiring such a facility to terminate the employment of or remove from the facility certain persons based on the results of an investigation of the person's criminal history; requiring such a facility to maintain records concerning employees and residents of the facility; and providing other matters properly relating thereto.
+AN ACT relating to the protection of children; requiring an investigation of the criminal history of certain persons associated with certain facilities that provide residential services to children; requiring such a facility to terminate the employment of or remove from the facility certain persons based on the results of an investigation of the person's criminal history; requiring the maintenance of records concerning the employees and residents of the facility; and providing other matters properly relating thereto.